 The Packers vs Ravens game may be getting a lot of hype for its quarterback battle, but no NFL Week 6 game has more riding on it than the Saints vs Patriots.
 New Orleans is one of just three 5-0 teams remaining, while New England has managed a 4-1 record even as quarterback Tom Brady has looked decidedly human.
 If for no other reason than pride, the Patriots would love to beat the Saints at Gillette Stadium and knock one of the undefeated teams off its mountain.
-This Saints vs. Patriots preview outlines what you need to know before catching the game on FOX or using the links below to watch Saints vs Patriots online free streaming.
+This Saints vs. Patriots preview outlines what you need to know before catching the game on FOX or using one of several different methods to watch Saints vs Patriots online free streaming.

 With the Saints and Patriots, the battle will undoubtedly start with the quarterback.
 New Orleans has largely excelled this season because of QB Drew Brees.
 Through five weeks, Brees has gone 140-201 for 1,722 yards and 12 touchdowns.
 That performance has made him the second-ranked QB in the league so far, behind only the Broncos’ Peyton Manning.
 If that weren’t imposing enough, Drew Brees is also 3-0 against the Patriots in his career, with a 148.3 passer rating.
 Interestingly, that same NFL QB ranking that shows Brees in a positive light doesn’t even list Patriots QB Tom Brady until the Number 10 spot.
 “Last” isn’t exactly a position Brady’s used to holding in a top-ten list.
 So far in the 2013 NFL season, Brady has gone 111-196 for 1,211 yards and seven TDs.